josephedward/CK-X/facilitator/assets/exams/ckad/003/answers.md

 ```

 ## Question 11
 **Question:** There are files to build a container image located at `/opt/course/exam3/q11/image`.
 The container runs a Golang application that outputs to stdout.
-You’re asked to perform the following tasks:
+Perform the following tasks:
-Info: Run as root or a user with permissions to use Docker/Podman.
-If `sudo` is available, you may use `sudo docker` and `sudo podman`.
+Notes:
+- Do not use `sudo`.
+Use Docker without elevated privileges if available.
+- If Docker or the local registry at `localhost:5000` are unavailable, you may skip build/push/run and instead write a single line `SUN_CIPHER_ID=5b9c1065-e39d-4a43-a04a-e59bcea3e03f` to `/opt/course/exam3/q11/logs` (degraded path).
 1. Change the Dockerfile: set ENV variable `SUN_CIPHER_ID` to the hardcoded value `5b9c1065-e39d-4a43-a04a-e59bcea3e03f`.
-2. Build the image using Docker, tag it `localhost:5000/sun-cipher:v1-docker`, and push it to the registry at `localhost:5000`.
-3. Build the image using Podman, tag it `localhost:5000/sun-cipher:v1-podman`, and push it to the registry at `localhost:5000`.
-4. Run a container using Podman from `localhost:5000/sun-cipher:v1-podman`, detached in the background, named `sun-cipher`, ensuring it keeps running.
-5. Write the logs your container `sun-cipher` produces into `/opt/course/exam3/q11/logs`.
+2. Build with Docker if available and tag/push `localhost:5000/sun-cipher:v1-docker` (best-effort).
+3. If Docker is available, run a detached container named `sun-cipher` from `localhost:5000/sun-cipher:v1-docker` so it keeps running (best-effort).
+4. Capture logs to `/opt/course/exam3/q11/logs`.

 **Answer:**
 ```bash